Advanced Forex Blog

 Part 2 of Our Comprehensive List of the Most Powerful Lagging Signals

-The seven best lagging indicators for predicting the future movements of the market:
+The seven best lagging economic indicators for predicting the future movements of the market are:

 A strong currency shows a country’s:

 - Ability to sell goods at higher prices and import foreign ones for cheaper.

 However, there are benefits to a weak currency also.
 Such as:

 - Increase in tourism because it is cheaper to purchase goods out of their home country.

 - Encouraging countries to buy more products from another country because the price is lower and cheaper.